Ultrafast heat transfer in single palladium nanocrystals seen with an X-ray free-electron laser: Results

 \subsection{Incoherent imaging}

 To quantify the evolution of the Bragg peaks, they were approximated as 2D Gaussian functions (Methods).
-The $\chi^2$ error of the Gaussian fitting for crystal A is shown in Fig. \ref{supp-fig:Crystal_A_chi2_error}--only fits with a $\chi^2<0.3$ were considered for analysis.
 The fitted peak positions and FWHM along the horizontal detector direction, $Q_x$, are plotted as a function of delay time in Fig. \ref{fig:Bragg_peak_COM_FWHM_x}(i).
+Even though the Bragg peak exhibits clear splitting above $\mathrm{110\ mJ/cm^2}$ at 30 ps delay time (Fig. \ref{fig:Bragg_peaks}), we approximated the peak positions and FWHM using single-peaked Gaussian functions.
+Note the $\chi^2$ error of the Gaussian fitting for crystal A is shown in Supplementary Fig. \ref{supp-fig:Crystal_A_chi2_error} and only fits with a $\chi^2<0.3$ were considered for analysis.

 We observe an initial homogeneous compression of the crystal between 0 to 20 ps above $\mathrm{57\ mJ/cm^2}$ in Fig. \ref{fig:Bragg_peak_COM_FWHM_x}a(i) and c(i).
 Then, the crystal expands in an oscillatory pattern for the remainder of the delay scan.
-We see a prominent oscillation along the horizontal direction, fitted using Eq. \ref{supp-eq:peak_position_fitting}, showing a period of $\sim 120$ ps (Fig. \ref{fig:Bragg_peak_COM_FWHM_x}a(i)).
-This corresponds to crystal A's lowest-frequency vibrational mode, the ``breathing mode''.
+We see a prominent oscillation along the horizontal direction, fitted using Eq. \ref{supp-eq:peak_position_fitting} (see Supplementary Note \ref{supp-sec:Oscillation fitting}), showing a period of $\approx 120$ ps (Fig. \ref{fig:Bragg_peak_COM_FWHM_x}a(i)).
+This corresponds to crystal A's lowest-frequency vibrational mode.
 As the laser fluence increases, we observe an increase in the oscillation amplitude of the Bragg peak position.
 The increased laser fluence also causes greater homogeneous lattice expansion, as seen in the greater displacement in the horizontal direction.

 In Fig. \ref{fig:Bragg_peak_COM_FWHM_x}a-c(ii), we observe oscillations in the horizontal FWHM, $\Delta Q_x$, of the Gaussian-fitted crystals.
-Using the fitting function shown in Eq. \ref{supp-eq:peak_FWHM_fitting}, we observe an oscillation with a period of 60 ps, most apparent for a laser fluence of $\mathrm{110\ mJ/cm^2}$.
-Interestingly, this is half the period of the 120 ps breathing mode, corresponding to the acoustic wave propagating forwards and backwards through the crystal \cite{Nicoul2011}.
+Using the fitting function shown in Eq. \ref{supp-eq:peak_FWHM_fitting} (see Supplementary Note \ref{supp-sec:Oscillation fitting}), we observe an oscillation with a period of 60 ps, most apparent for a laser fluence of $\mathrm{110\ mJ/cm^2}$.
+Interestingly, this is half the period of the 120 ps vibrational mode, corresponding to the acoustic wave propagating forwards and backwards through the crystal \cite{Nicoul2011}.
 The horizontal FWHM is a measure of the presence of heterogeneous strain, which would be greatest when the acoustic wave lies halfway through the crystal, occurring twice per acoustic wave period.